gmacciocca/coffee-with-congress/frontend/README.md

 `cd` into the `frontend` folder then run `npm install`.
 Have some coffee... :)

 ## Deployable static resources
-To build the ***production*** static resources that can be served from a webserver run the build script `npm run build` To build the ***qa*** resources, run the build script `npm run build-qa`
+To build the static resources that can be served from the webserver run the build script `npm run build`

-These two npm scripts generate all static resources in the `public` sub-directory.
+This will generate all static resources in the `public` sub-directory.
 Full path to this direcotry in the repo is `/frontend/public/`.

 ***NOTE*** that as of this writing the static resources are **not** being minified/uglified